"The novelty is the sensitivity of the artist." - Azorin

 Be careful not to confuse Spanish dances and the Latin dances!

 Indeed, Latin dances originate from Hispanic countries.
 For example, Cuban salsa or the Argentine tango is specific to those countries.
 Studying Spanish dance not only enables you to learn more about Mediterranean music, but also to integrate some dance steps from some Latin American dances.

-Students, in order to choose the appropriate dance style, need to take into account their abilities as a dancer.
+Students, in order to choose the best dance style, need to take into account their abilities as a dancer.
 While someone wanting to utilise their sensuality should opt for flamenco (with much reliance on emotive hands and rhythmic steps), someone longing to use their talents as a musician should go for castanet dance.

 In short, when it comes to Spanish dances, you have a wide range to choose from as a man or woman!